 To some, this might sound like “touchy-feely” naval-gazing, as if knowing how many pieces of fluff will reveal some great wisdom.
 You may be right.
 But the greatest source of wisdom about you is YOU.
 And right now, you don’t know who you are anymore.
 Without the thing that brought you such fulfillment, the person you were is gone.

 Modern science has found that loss gets processed by the emotional parts of the brain.
 We might not have been raised to look at our emotions.
 We might look for reasons and rationales, but get overwhelmed with emotions.
 The old strategy of thinking it through might not work so well anymore.
 To heal, the brain needs the focus to be on our feelings.
+In a sense, the mind needs to reconnect with the heart.
 And the feelings won’t stop until they get our attention.

 Some pretty smart people have considered what might be easier to deny.
 The ancient Greek philosopher Socrates said that “An unexamined life is not worth living”.
 I don’t think the failure to examine our lives makes our lives worthless.
-I certainly don’t recommend suicide just because we didn’t know it could help to take a look at our lives.
+Realizing we ought to take a good look at our lives doesn't justify ending it all.
+Instead, it's quite the opposite!
 It’s never too late to start examining and redefining our lives.
-Albert Einstein said “In the middle of difficulty lies opportunity.”
+As Albert Einstein said “In the middle of difficulty lies opportunity.”